python-cmd2/cmd2/docs/freefeatures.rst

 .. note::

-   if you wish to disable cmd2's consumption of command-line arguments, you can do so by setting the  ``allow_cli_args`` attribute of your ``cmd2.Cmd`` class instance to ``False``.
+   If you wish to disable cmd2's consumption of command-line arguments, you can do so by setting the  ``allow_cli_args`` attribute of your ``cmd2.Cmd`` class instance to ``False``.
 This would be useful, for example, if you wish to use someting like Argparse_ to parse the overall command line arguments for your application::